Draftkings vs FanDuel – What DFS Site is Best?

 As far as league options go, DraftKings offers a much wider range than FanDuel.
-They offer Soccer leagues, MMA, PGA, and NASCAR, which FanDuel does not.
+They offer eSports, MMA, PGA, and NASCAR, which FanDuel does not.
 DraftKings differs from FanDuel in that it provides a lower rake for their high stakes games.
 Additionally, you’ll find more high stakes contests than at FanDuel.
 This is because DraftKings is set up to handle a larger volume of players.

 The Winner: DraftKings

 Due to DraftKings excellent VIP opportunities, as well as extensive league options, it comes out on top in this department.

 FanDuel Vs. DraftKings: NFL Leagues

 FanDuel gives you the chance to play a salary cap format for your football leagues, which draws many people to their website.
 These salary cap leagues are called weeklong leagues, although the majority of the action occurs on Sundays.
 There can be as few as two people in these leagues for head-to-head action up to over 100,000 people for massive tournaments.
 FanDuel’s salary cap is $50,000.

 DraftKings also has a salary cap format.
 However, it allows for a higher salary cap of $60,000.
 Another advantage of DraftKings is that you can have a flex player.
 In regards to scoring, DraftKings and FanDuel are very similar with only minor differences.
 DraftKings also is known to give out more bonus points than FanDuel, as you can gain bonus points for both 100+ yards receiving and 300 yards passing.

 The player pricing for DraftKings is based on an algorithm that takes into account matchup, weather, location, past performance, value compared to other players, player popularity, etc.